Purdue I-EaT Swallowing Research Laboratory Director

 Dr. Malandraki’s academic and research contributions have resulted in multiple honors and awards through the years, including the 2011 Early Career Contributions in Research Award by the American Speech Language and Hearing Association (ASHA), and the 2014 Diana Bracco Outstanding Board Specialty Certification Award.
 More recently her team was awarded the Best Abstract and Oral Presentation Award at the 2017 Congress of the European Society of Swallowing Disorders (ESSD).

 Dr. Malandraki is also dedicated to high quality academic and clinical instruction.
-In the past three years, she has won three departmental teaching awards (two as Outstanding Graduate Instructor and one as Outstanding Undergraduate Instructor).
+In the past four years, she has won four departmental teaching awards (three as Outstanding Graduate Instructor and one as Outstanding Undergraduate Instructor).
 She was also instrumental in establishing the Purdue I-EaT clinic on campus.
-Since 2015, she has served on the Editorial Board for ASHA’s SIG13 Perspectives in Swallowing and Swallowing Disorders journal, and in 2016 she was elected on the Dysphagia Research Society Board (Councilor).
+Since 2015, she has served on the Editorial Board for ASHA’s SIG13 Perspectives in Swallowing and Swallowing Disorders journal, and from 2016-2018 she served on the Dysphagia Research Society Board (as a Councilor).

 For her full curriculum vitae (updated twice a year), please click the link below: